-- Custard: Place Milk, Sugar and Vanilla Extract in a saucepan, and heat over medium heat to warm the mixture.
+- Custard: Place Milk, Sugar and Vanilla Extract in a saucepan, and heat over medium heat to WARM the mixture.
 Mix well until Sugar has dissolved.
-You don’t need to bring to the boil.
+Don’t bring to the boil.

 - Whisk Eggs in a bowl, gradually add the WARM milk mixture, whisking well.
 For extra smooth texture, pour the mixture into the ramekins through a fine strainer.

 - Cook in your favourite method.
 Do not over-cook.
 It might look very wobbly, but it will cook in the remaining heat.
 When cooked, set aside and cool.
 When it is cool enough, place in the fridge and chill for 2-3 hours.

 - Before you serve, run a sharp knife around the ramekins and turn onto serving plates.

 - Oven: Preheat the oven to 160℃.
 Line the base of a roasting pan with a tea towel and place the ramekins on the tea towel.
 Pour the custard mixture into the ramekins.
 Then pour boiling water to the pan about 2cm deep.
 Bake for 30 minutes or until softly set.

 - Steamer: Heat the steamer and bring the water to the boil.
-Pour the custard mixture into the ramekins, and carefully place the ramekins in the steamer, cover with the lid wrapped with a tea towel, then cook with GENTLE STEAM over low heat for 10 minutes.
-Don’t take the lid off and leave for 15 minutes.
+Pour the custard mixture into the ramekins, and carefully place the ramekins in the steamer, cover with the lid wrapped with a tea towel, then cook with GENTLE STEAM over LOW heat for 10 minutes.
+DO NOT remove the lid and leave for 15 minutes.